hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/workspaces.md

 ## Description
 The HPC Workspaces provide a group shared environment, including storage with user-defined access, SLURM accounting, and tools.

-A HPC Workspace belong to a research group and need to be requested by the research group leader, see [Workspace management](../hpc-workspaces/management.md).
+An HPC Workspace belong to a research group and need to be requested by the research group leader, see [Workspace management](../hpc-workspaces/management.md).

 ## Short Summary
 Workspaces provide a collaborative environment with user defined access groups: